glensouza/github-copilot-workshop-2024-12/README.md

-# GitHub Copilot Workshop July 2024
+# GitHub Copilot Workshop December 2024

 In today's rapid evolving technological landscape the adoption of generative AI tools has become a cornerstone of innovation, propelling developers into a new era of efficiency and creativity.